wonyongHwang/KopoBlockchain/README.md

 ## getBlockData

-You can get blockdata by link down below.
+You can get blockdata by link down below.(GET Method)

 You must run myBlockChain.py on pyCharm before click this link.

 http://localhost:8666/block/getBlockData